 4) Both the petitioner and the respondent have the right to appeal the decision of the Court of First Instance. (you have 3 weeks to review the decision or appeal the decision)

 5) Judge’s decision is sent to Appeal Court, the Court of Second Instance (only if appealed by the petitioner or the respondent).

 6) When the decision is returned from the Appeal’s Court, (the Court of Second Instance), the petitioner and the respondent will be notified of the decision.
-Or, the decision stays in-house (if not appealed) and will be notified of the decision.
+Or, the decision can stay in-house (if not appealed) and the parties will be notified of the decision.

 7) A vetitum (prohibition) may be attached to the decision, requiring that either or both spouses must attend professional counseling with a counselor approved by the Tribunal before being allowed to marry in the Catholic Church.

-The average length for the Tribunal to process a formal petition is 12 months.
+The average length for the Tribunal to process a formal petition is 12 months (this is the NEW norm).
 If the petition is appealed, the process can take 18-20 months.
 No wedding date can be set until an affirmative decision has been rendered.
 The Court could require that you participate in an evaluation or counseling with your intended spouse.
 This requirement is made so that your future marriage may be happy and fulfilling.

 If you have additional questions about annulment procedures, contact the Saint Cloud Diocese’s Office of The Tribunal: (320) 251-6557